The Grace Emily

 The Grace Emily is the entrance to Adelaide’s live music scene.
 If a newbie gets their first gig at the Grace Emily and moves onto Jive, the pub feels it’s done its job.
 If an act plays Jive and moves up to The Gov, Jive feels it’s done its job, and so on.

-You’ll find publicans George Swallow and Symon Jarowyj living up to their title, being the only ones behind the bar every night of the week.
+You’ll find publican Symon Jarowyj living up to their title, being the only one behind the bar every night of the week.
 The only rules are no pokies and all Coopers on tap.
 The wine chalkboard is dominated by Ochota Barrels, with a few other SA wines and Jarowyj’s own creations thrown in every now and then.

 Grace Emily herself was a lovely lady who would come in every evening for a cup of tea by the fire.
 She passed away in 2004 but seems to have left a sense of family between the locals of the Grace.